karollynecosta/aws_solutions_architect-associate/README.md

 Can create as many S3 events as desired
 S3 event notif typically deliver events in seconds but can sometimes take a minute or longer If you want to ensure that an event notification is send every successful write, you can enable versioning on your bucket.
+Amazon S3 supports the following destinations where it can publish events:
+	Amazon Simple Notification Service (Amazon SNS) topic Amazon Simple Queue Service (Amazon SQS) queue
+	AWS Lambda
+	Currently, the Standard SQS queue is ONLY allowed as an Amazon S3 event notification destination, whereas the FIFO SQS queue is NOT allowed.
 ```

 S3 Requester Pays: